 The resultant sophisticated system allowed VBI to help improve the response to the disease and minimize its death toll, which exceeded 9000 as of January 2015.

 While the Anthem hack reminds us that technology with patient data must be incredibly secure, the positive impact of computing on healthcare is truly remarkable.
 We must build systems that improve the effectiveness of healthcare while never forgetting the security concerns when handling protected health information (PHI).

 The second episode of our Google Hangout on Air (HOA) series (see the above video), featured Gene Geiger, one of the founding partners of security and compliance firm A-lign.
-We spoke with Geiger about the general security climate and compliance with the Healthcare insurance Portability and Accountability Act of 1996 (HIPAA).
-Atlantic.Net offers a full lineup HIPAA Compliant Servers to support HIPAA storage hosting or other HIPAA-compliant hosting services..
+We spoke with Geiger about the general security climate and compliance with the Healthcare Insurance Portability and Accountability Act of 1996 (HIPAA).
+Atlantic.Net offers a turn-key HIPAA Compliant Web Hosting solution to help meet all your HIPAA compliance hosting needs.